🔨 Custom Cabinetry — Western MA & Northern CT

 Finishing & Hardware

-Stain, paint, or clear coat is applied, and all hardware — hinges, pulls, drawer glides — is installed.
-Soft-close is standard on all custom builds.
+Stain, paint, or clear coat is spray-applied for a factory-quality finish.
+Hardware — hinges, pulls, drawer glides — is installed and adjusted for perfect function.
+Soft-close is standard on all builds.

 05